Class maps for visualizing classification results: Support vector machines for two classes

-and then transform $\LD_{raw}$ to $\LD$ by \eqref{eq:DAto01} to bring its range to $[0,1]$.
-The interpretation of $\LD$ remains the same as before.
+The standard \textsf{C++} library for SVM is LIBSVM by \cite{ChangLin2019}, and it is called by the function \texttt{svm} in the \textsf{R}-package \texttt{e1071} \citep{e1071_package}.
+They compute posterior probabilities $\hp(i,1)$ by a form of logistic regression with the decision value as the only regressor, and put $\hp(i,2) = 1 - \hp(i,1)$.
+The final prediction is then given by~\eqref{eq:MAP}.
+The conditional probability of the best alternative class $\PAC(i)$ then follows immediately by applying~\eqref{eq:altclass} and~\eqref{eq:PAC}.

-Farness requires more work.
-We could compute it in the space of the original data, but it is more appropriate to do so in the feature space.
-Since the kernel values, i.e. the inner products of the $\bv_i = \Phi(x_i)$, are invariant to multiplying the $\bv_i$ by an orthogonal matrix, also the farness needs to be.
-Orthogonal invariance suggests using principal component analysis (PCA).
+Farness needs to be defined in relation to how the classifier works.
+The SVM attempts to linearly separate the points in the feature space.
+Since the kernel matrix is invariant to multiplying the $\bv_i$ by an orthogonal matrix, also the $\farness$ needs to be.
+Orthogonally equivariant linear structures suggest using principal component analysis (PCA).
 Since the PCA must be applied in the feature space it is, in fact, kernel PCA (KPCA), but here we will write everything in terms of the feature vectors $\bv_i$\,.

 Carrying out a PCA on the $\bv_i$ in class 1 yields an estimated center $\bhmu_1$ of class 1, a matrix $\mathbf{\hat{U}}_1$ with the loadings in its columns, and scores $\bt_i = (\bv_i - \bhmu_1)\mathbf{\hat{U}}_1$ for all $i=1,...,n$\,.
 Here we keep all components, so the scores $\bt_i$ have the same dimension as the space $\bV_1$ spanned by the $\bv_i$ in class 1.
 We then compute the {\it score distance} of any object $i$ relative to class 1 as